Buffers#

 duration of its lifetime.

-will use the allocator
+The constructed sycl::buffer will use the allocator

 parameter provided when allocating memory on the host.